berndporr/nmb_eeg/README.md

 # Pure EEG power

 Log Power spectra of pure EEG from two temporarily paralysed subjects.
-Data adapted from the figures in:
+Data from Fig 1, B-traces of:

 [Scalp electrical recording during paralysis: Quantitative evidence that EEG frequencies above 20 Hz are contaminated by EMG